alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 * `p.274` in Bulk: "This entry gives the armor’s Bulk, assuming you’re wearing the armor and distributing its weight across your body.
 A suit of armor that’s **carried or worn** usually has 1 more Bulk than what’s listed here".
 This should just be **carried**, right?
 Since the previous sentence deals with when it's worn.
 * `p.275` in Padded Armor entry: There's a strength value of 10, but no check or speed penalty.
 Is this on purpose?
 * `p.275` in Chain shirt entry: "Flexible, **Noisy**".
 Lowercasing to **noisy** makes it consistent with both the rest of this table column, and the "Weapon Traits" column in the weapons tables.
+* `p.277`: A shield can be treated as a martial weapon.
+  Does this apply to the fighter's dual-weapon feats or doubling rings?
+  What if the shield has a boss or a spike?
 * `p.278` in Critical Hits: "When you make an attack and roll a natural 20... or if the result of your attack exceeds the target's AC by 10, you achieve a critical success."
 A nat 20 does not guarantee a critical success.
 * ~~`p.278` in Improvised Weapons: What proficiency bonus do players use for improvised weapons?~~ [Addressed in errata][errata-1]
+* `p.283`: The Parry trait uses an Interact action which makes it provoke reactions, unlike Raise a Shield.
+* `p.283` (Post-errata): A thrown melee weapon is treated as a ranged weapon.
+  How does this interact with melee-only runes like *ghost touch*?
+* `p.283`: The critical specialization effect for axes is ambiguous when mixed with a thrown weapon.
 * `p.284` in Bastard Sword: "...it can be held in one hand or used with two hands to provide extra **piercing** or slashing power".
 Bastard swords don't deal piercing damage.
 * `p.287` in Candle: Doesn't list a duration.
 * ~~`p.288` Mark Seifter mentioned in the Know Direction podcast that the item "Adventurer's pack" should have a Bulk of **1** instead of **2**.
 [Double confirmed by errata](https://www.reddit.com/r/Pathfinder2e/comments/crgobt/pathfinder_2e_errata_from_the_designers/)~~